Polka Dot Slice

 Margarine or Butter

-My personal preference is to use a margarine due to it being easier to cream with the sugar.
-However butter is perfectly fine to use too, if you wish.
-Just ben sure your margarine or butter is softened first, to make the creaming easier.
+My personal preference is to use margarine due to its ease of creaming with the sugar.
+However, butter is perfectly fine to use, too, if you wish.
+Just be sure your margarine or butter is softened first, to make the creaming easier.

 Caster Sugar

 Polka Dot Slice is a cake tray bake, so we start with a cake-like ingredient base.
 Caster sugar is preferable because of this.
-You could swap out for a golden caster sugar, if you want aa slightly less-sweet option, or a more caramel-y flavour.
+You could swap it out for golden caster sugar if you want a slightly less-sweet option or a more caramel-y flavour.

 Free-range Eggs

-Again, this is a cake tray bake, so the usual cake base of butter/margarine, sugar, eggs and flour applies.
-It isn’t too crucial what size of eggs you use in Polka Dot Slice; just be sure to use free-range when possible.
+Again, this is a cake tray bake, so the usual cake base of butter/margarine, sugar, eggs, and flour applies.
+It isn’t too crucial what size eggs you use in Polka Dot Slice; just be sure to use free-range when possible.

 Milk